 “The Great dragon was hurled down, that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to earth, and his angels with him.”
 Revelation 12:9

 Coat of Arms of the Grand Master of the Teutonic Order.
 The Teutonic Order is a Catholic religious order originally founded as a military order in the 12th century in Acre, Israel.
 The grand master (German: Hochmeister; Latin: Magister generalis) is the holder of the supreme office of the Teutonic Order.
-It is equivalent to the grand master of other military orders and the superior general in non-military Roman Catholic religious orders; note the Saturn Hat (top) the Papal Mitre and Crosier, and the eagle, symbolising Samyaza
+It is equivalent to the grand master of other military orders and the superior general in non-military Roman Catholic religious orders.
+Note the flat-crowned wide-brimmed tasselled hat known as galero, the papal mitre, the crosier, the sword, and the eagle symbolising Satan

 Pope John Paul II holding the bent cross crosier, ferula or staff carried by the Catholic pope, on which their False Messiah, Jesus Christ/Tammuz, is crucified with his legs obscenely parted (see The cross).
 The Papal High Priest who baptises man and the anointing comes upon him from the underworld.
 He is wearing a yarmulke, representing one of the rings of the planet Saturn/Satan, his god